 LAEDA was founded in 1987 with the unique value proposition of revitalizing the City of Camden through community-based business startups and the strengthening of the Latino business community.
 Much of LAEDA’s evolution has been tied to the importance of being responsive to the needs of its entrepreneurs.
 Throughout it’s history you will find numerous pivots, initiatives and efforts where LAEDA recognized a need, formulated a solution and brought that solution to the market to the benefit of the community and its entrepreneurs.
 Since its founding in 1987, LAEDA has built a solid reputation for developing, implementing, and expanding economic development programs that have played a crucial role in revitalizing the City of Camden and empowering its residents.

 In collaboration with Rutgers University Camden’s School of Business and its Small Business Development Center, LAEDA created the Entrepreneurial Development Training Program (EDTP) and launched its first session in 1990.
 This nine-week course encompasses all areas of starting and operating a business.
 75 hours of training take entrepreneurs through best practices in business planning, marketing, accounting, human resources, business law and more.
 In September of 2024, we launched the 100th session of EDTP.
 The impact of EDTP over the past 34 years is undeniable.
-During this time, LAEDA has launched 664 businesses and counting, with many still in business today.
-EDTP has been the cornerstone and foundation of LAEDA’s Business Services Center.
+EDTP has been the cornerstone and foundation of LAEDA’s business education training.
+Now housed within the LAEDA’s Business Services Center, business education training has expanded to provide training for would-be entrepreneurs from all walks of life and readiness.

 As LAEDA hosted the early sessions of EDTP, we found many of our graduates decided to open their businesses in other communities.
 This was due to the lack of suitable commercial properties available for rent.
 Much of the city’s commercial real estate was vacant and abandoned.
 It’s one thing to find a location, place a security deposit, have a grand opening and open for business.
 It’s a whole other story to buy an abandoned building, redevelop that building and open for business.
 With this, LAEDA began redeveloping commercial real estate in the city, with the intention of placing its clients in these locations as well as creating acorns in neighborhoods to stimulate growth.